 There were many things I learned that I did not include in A Tale of Two Nations because they didn’t fit the theme of the book.
 These include a cure for cancer being found in 1915, crime rates being much higher than we think of for the “good old days” and an obsession with animal stories.

 The most surprising thing of all, however, might just be the crassness of newspaper headlines.
-Newspapers had many wartime and Spanish Flu deaths to report on, so they focused on prominent citizens and heroic cases.
+Newspapers were bombarded with wartime and Spanish Flu death reports, so they focused on prominent citizens and heroic cases.
 Instead of saying “John Doe Killed in Action” or “John Doe Dies of War Wounds,” headlines said “John Doe Dead.”

 These accurate, but insensitive headlines, extended beyond soldiers’ deaths.
 A fireworks explosion in Spain injured 50 people and killed 25, some by decapitation.
 The horror of the tragedy was muted by the hilarious headline that accompanied it: “Fireworks Blow Many Heads Off.”